 What kind of musicians play Cajóns?

 Cajon drums are typically used in genres such as Flamenco, Jazz, and Afro-Peruvian.
-However, their versatile nature allows them to be used as a percussion instrument in most music genres.
+However, their versatile nature allows them to be used in most music genres.
 You can nowadays even find many acoustic drummers using these as a part of their kit.

 Can You Add a Cajón to a Traditional Drum Set?